fmaste/Haskell/doc/Free.md

 We abstracted the recursive part, taking out the repeated ```(List a)``` from ```Cons```.
 <!-- If ```Cons``` goes here in a newline it's not rendered. -->

-And its kind and types are now:
+Its kind and types are as follows:
 ```haskell
 ghci> :k ListF
 ListF :: * -> * -> *